 Silver’s excellent electrical conductivity and corrosion resistance make it a practical lower-cost Gold plating alternative for medical devices and machinery high-tech electrical components like contact pins, connectors, springs, bus bars, battery contacts, switches, RF amplifiers, and RF coils.
 There are many uses for high-power RF energy in a wide array of medical applications.
 Each component requires a slightly different plating specification regarding the RF power device needs.
 Specific examples of Silver and Gold plating used in medical devices are electrically small RF coil arrays used in low-field MRI machines, NFC-HF, and wireless power transfer.

 Minimally invasive RF ablation devices for applications like non-surgical RF ablation of tumors use radio-frequency to create heat, at a specified temperature, in a precise location, for a certain period, resulting in the termination of undesirable conditions and cancerous tissue.
 Traditionally for this procedure, a Silver or Gold plated RF ablation probe is inserted directly into the target tissue, and a range of numerous, small electrodes are positioned and deployed at the end of the probe into the undesired tissue.
 Another Gold and Silver plated component utilized in this device is a thermocouple.
 Thermocouples are inside the ends of the RF devices electrodes and are used to detect and monitor the tissue temperature.
 The power of the device electrodes is calibrated until the target ablation temperature is reached, resulting in the target tissue being eradicated.
-Often this delivery method for an RF ablation device is a catheter or laparoscopic energy-based instrument is inserted into the body.
+Often this delivery method for an RF ablation device is a catheter or laparoscopic energy-based instrument inserted into the body.

 Silver is relatively inexpensive and can reduce wasteful power consumption by 90% in many electrical conductor applications, increasing battery life in portable, handheld, and wearable medical devices.
-Some examples might be continuous glucose monitoring devices, wearable insulin pumps, medical diagnostic products, cardiac monitoring, infant monitoring, and pain management device.
+Some examples might be continuous glucose monitoring devices, wearable insulin pumps, medical diagnostic products, cardiac monitoring, infant monitoring, and pain management devices.

 Medical equipment and devices that require RF amplifiers, radiofrequency coils, antennas, helix feeds, connectors, and coaxial cables that carry the currents also benefit from Silver plating.
 An MRI machine is an example of medical equipment that needs Silver or Gold plating for these components.
 The device reliability of an MRI is critically vital to the machine’s life and the manufacturer’s reputation.
 The mean time to failure for MRI equipment has to be more than 30,000 hours, and electroplating quality plays a crucial role in the durability and performance of the system.